matgarate/Blender_Bvoxer/README.md

 https://arxiv.org/abs/1611.06965

 We include a PDF with the acknowledgements to all the people that one way or another contributed to develope these video tutorials, specially to the scientists that shared their data present in this repository, and also the ones that have developed tutorials about the use of blender for scientific visualization.

+*Update: This method is meant for Blender version 2.79 or earlier, as newer version do not support the custom voxel data used through this tutorials.